Chelagat Mutai: Life at the University

-By 1972, she was deeply involved in student politics and became the first female editor of the Student Magazine “The Anvil”.
+By 1972, she was deeply involved in student politics and became the first female editor of the Student Magazine The Anvil.
 She took advantage of her background in Journalism to write articles critical of the university administration and the decisions affecting student welfare.
 Early in 1973, she published sensational reports in her paper and which were blamed for sparking student rioting at the University.
 She was summarily expelled and ordered out of campus.
 She had just began her third year with one semester to go.
 With no prospects for employment in Nairobi, she returned to her native Terige in Nandi County and began teaching at the local secondary school.

 Denial of Passport

 Recognizing her enormous potential, one of the American expatriate lecturers with whom she had become acquainted, organized for a full scholarship to Harvard University.
 She was meant to report in September 1973 to continue with where she had left.
 After doing the paperwork, her letter of admission and ticket arrived shortly.
 All she needed was a passport.
-The Kenya Immigration Department was under the Home Affairs ministry, headed by then Vice President Daniel araap Moi.
+The Kenya Immigration Department was under the Home Affairs ministry, headed by then Vice President Daniel Arap Moi.
 Despite several visits to the office, she learnt from one of the officers that Moi had personally called up her file and withheld the issuance of the passport.

 Chelagat went to see him about her passport and despite what she did to plead with him, he flatly refused to have it issued.
 Not one to give up so easily, she organized for a relative of hers named Stanley Some who personally knew Vice President Moi to plead her case before him.
 Some worked at the Kenya Airforce as a civilian employee.
 He made his way to see Moi by this time, Moi refused and that was the end of the story.

-Political Activism
+Political activism

 Chelagat’s political tribulations with the Kenyatta regime begun way back when she was a student at Highlands Girls High School.
-Vice President Moi was already the Chairman of the Board.
+Vice President Moi was already the chairman of the board.
 Chelagat had been identified as a trouble maker by the school administration.
 In a display of extra-ordinary courage she once had a heated argument with her European school Principal and was suspended from school.
 She was suspended and stayed home for a while before returning to the school, and even then, became top of her class.
 Her agitative personality was strongly mitigated by her extreme intelligence.
 She was effortlessly at the top of her class whatever the challenge was.
 Moi was to be the one to hand her the Merit awards during the prize-giving days.
 Her suspension was not her first, she had been suspended at her O-Levels school Chepterit Girls for ‘answering back her teachers.’
 She was also suspended in her A-Levels school for taking on the school principal and even in the University she would be expelled for her activism.